Dataminer13/Titanic-Survival-Prediction/README.md

-I am a newbie to data science and will be attempting to work my way through the Titanic Survival Predicction dataset.
+I am a newbie to data science and will be attempting to work my way through the Titanic Survival Prediction dataset.
 Please consider if this is useful to you! :)

 Contents:
 Import Necessary Libraries